lballabio/quantlib-old/QuantLib-SWIG/Ruby/README.txt

 The C++ wrappers for the QuantLib-Ruby extension module are created by means of SWIG (Simplified Wrapper and Interface Generator) available from <http://swig.sourceforge.net/>.
-Version 1.3.27 of SWIG is recommended.
+SWIG version 1.3.29 is needed.

 The wrappers are generated on all supported platforms by issuing the command
     ruby setup.rb wrap